aslobodeniuk/bombolla/README.md

 ### ¿Can I write a plugin in JavaScript?

-You can, but for now it's crashing right after usage, because JS's garbage collector cleanups our plugin..
+You can, but for now there is a fatal bug in this part

 check
 ```bash